aiblocks/.github/README.md

-# Stellar Default Github Community Health Files
+# AiBlocks Default Github Community Health Files

-This repo contains Stellar's default community health file defaults on Github, such as:
+This repo contains AiBlocks's default community health file defaults on Github, such as:

 - CODE_OF_CONDUCT
 - CONTRIBUTING